waigitdas/Neo4j-Genealogy-PlugIns/ReadMe.md

  </ol>

-         <h2>Developer Notes</h2>
+<h3>Developer Notes</h3>

 Neo4j supports plugins for user defined functions and procedures.
 This project is developing a UDF supporting genealogy graphs.
 The development is done in Java 11 (Neo4j requirement).
 I am using Maven.
 The pom.xml contained the required dependencies and build parameters.
 The class (*.java) files will be added as they are developed.
 In setting up Maven, use the pom.xml and add the desired *.java files; then compile to produce your *.jar file.
-The default name of the jar is gen-##, where ## is the version number.
+The default name of the jar is wai.neo4j.gen-##, where ## is the version number.
+The end user jar will need to be moderated, a role I will manage initially.
+That is, do NOT add jar files to the jar directory.
+Rather, add java classes and notify me when they are mature.
+I can then add then to the project and regenerate the end user jar.<br><br>

+The project priorities will depend, in part, on developer interests and requests from end users.
+These are summarized at <a href="http://gfg.md/blogpost/7" target="new">http://gfg.md/blogpost/7</a>, which will be updated periodically.
+But for project management by developers, we should use GitHub functionalities.

 <br><br>